 - Nigh-Invulnerability: Specifically the 'Made of Water' variety, his Grace "Ocean" makes him completely immune to purely physical damage.
 Tarmiel however takes normal damage and must heal via Goddess light magic when injured by Monspiet's magic attacks (in both regular and Indura form).

 - Scary Teeth: Tarmiel's middle head has a mouth with two rows of disturbing shark-like teeth.

 - Slasher Smile: His middle head tends to bear a wide open Glasgow Grin-like smile that shows his two rows of shark-like teeth.

-Voiced by: Shougo Yano (Japanese), Miguel Ángel Ruiz (Latin American)
+Voiced by: Shougo Yano (Japanese, Revival of the Commandments), Shun Horie (Japanese, Imperial Wrath of the Gods), Griffin Burns (English), Miguel Ángel Ruiz (Latin American)

 Sariel is one of the Four Archangels.
 A four winged child-like Goddess Clan member, he is one of the two Archangels who engaged with the Ten Commandments in the past after Ludociel executed his plan.
 He bears the Grace of "Tornado", letting him manipulate wind freely.
 He's most often seen encased within a protective, razor-sharp (and invisible) wind sphere.

 - Background Halo: The way Sariel's oversized hoodie is positioned invokes the image of a Holy Halo.